 LOT, CONDOMINIUM: That portion of the condominium project designed and intended for separate ownership and use, as described in the master deed.
-A condominium lot shall be of sufficient size and area of the zoning district within which it is located to accommodate a structure observing all required yard setbacks.
+A condominium lot shall meet the requirements for a lot in the district, and buildings on the lot shall meet the setback requirements of the district.